 The management of Early Adopter teams, and their commitments to software components was initially performed in a wiki page.
-This has become unmanageable with the steady grow of new teams, as such a web application has been developed and deployed by the EGI IT team under the EGI.eu domain.
+This has become unmanageable with the steady grow of new teams, as such a web portal has been developed and deployed by the EGI IT team under the EGI.eu domain.

-Figure 2 shows the management web application for Early Adopter teams.
-The application is interfaced with the EGI SSO, see section 2.6.
-It permits the creation and modification of Early Adopter teams and their membership as well as the software components and its assignment to the teams.
+Figure 1 shows the management portal for Early Adopter teams.
+The portal is interfaced with the EGI SSO, see section 2.6.
+It permits the creation and modification of Early Adopter teams and their

-Figure 2: Early Adopters management application.
+Figure 1: Early Adopters management portal.